Ali-Azmoud/animation_director/README.md

 ## ActorPath

-You can draw a path by using `ActorPath`. and if you define a `ActorCharacter` along with `ActorPath`, the container will move along the created path.
+You can draw a path by using `ActorPath`. and if you define an `ActorCharacter` along with `ActorPath`, the character will move along the created path.

 To draw your path again use [FlutterDev.site Path Creator](http://flutterdev.site/path-creator).